 The College of Social Science will make a significant contribution to positive transformational change within local, national and international communities in response to emerging global challenges.
 Each academic and practice discipline can make a distinctive, unique and exciting contribution to this endeavour.

 https://ps.lincoln.ac.uk/colleges/HLSS/Collegeinformation/College%20Structure/College%20of%20Social%20Science%20Strategic%20Plan%20October%202016.doc

-14.14 The College of Social Sciences use of online publishing tools and social media to disseminate news, event and research information is a key delivery mechanism.

-9.Compliance

-Internal compliance: Failure to comply with this strategy can be a disciplinary matter which may have serious consequences under the terms of University regulations, contracts of employment, or other contracts or agreements.

-External compliance: All web content, including websites, video, copy, photography, and graphics will be compliant with university publishing standards, as well as EU and UK legislation and r14 The College of Social Sciences use of online publishing tools and social media to disseminate news, event and research information is a key delivery mechanism.
+9.14 The College of Social Sciences use of online publishing tools and social media to disseminate news, event and research information is a key delivery mechanism.

 *Plans will be updated as new post 2016 versions are rolled out.

-End notes